The largest data hack in government history could leave some troops at risk of having their personal information exploited or exposed.

 "If anything looks suspicious, check with the person you know," he said.
 "If you mouse over a link to a URL and it shows you the address and the address doesn't match, that would be something not to open."

 Borene and Rosenzweig agreed the incident should push serve as a wake-up call to the federal government officials to improve its security practices and to take the prospect of cyber attacks more seriously.

 "There is no question that the federal government as a whole, including Congress, really needs to wake up to the immediacy of cyber threats," Borene said.

 He recommended that Congress move to authorize executive agencies to better collaborate with the private sector in order to safeguard information into the future.
 The net result of the data breach could be positive, he said, if it were taken seriously.

 "It might do good things for operational security across the Pentagon if large numbers of clearance holders became concerned," Borene said.
 "It might help to raise individual awareness about responsibility."

 If there is stolen personal data that could be used for blackmail, Rosenzweig suggested that the military branches reach out to clearance holders and inform them that they can disclose any threats they receive to the government with no negative consequences.
-Those targets would likely include more senior troops with more authority and status, he said.
+Those Likely targets would likely for these kinds of attacks include more senior troops with more authority and status, he said.
 And if it is a coordinated enemy attack, Rosenzweig said, the impact may be felt for decades.

 "To me, if it's the Chinese, it's going to play out over the next 30 years," he said.